February 2026 | Riney Gallery, Friends University

 Spring 2021

-Participation in a citywide community exhibition celebrating Wichita artists across mediums.
+Participation in a citywide community exhibition celebrating Wichita artists across disciplines.
+Included the acrylic painting raison d’être.

 Keeper of the Plains Installation & Bank Celebration Gallery

-Installation support and gallery setup for an open house featuring Wichita artist Elisabeth Owens.
-Included layout planning, artwork handling, and day-of coordination.
+Installation support and gallery setup for an open house featuring work by Wichita artist Elisabeth Owens.
+Included layout planning, artwork handling, and day-of exhibition coordination.

-Ongoing involvement with Wichita’s creative spaces through pop-up shows, collaborative installations, and support roles for independent artists and small venues.
+Ongoing involvement with Wichita’s creative ecosystem through pop-up exhibitions, collaborative installations, artist support, and coordination with independent venues and organizations.

 Submit Show Proposal